andrewpublic/job-meercat/README.md

 <hr>

-This project begins on 11th May 2020 and will be finished by the 16th of August 2020.
+This project begins on 11th May 2020.

-The following tasks are estimated to take 1 week each.
+The following tasks are estimated to take 1 week each or less.

 1. Planning, Design, Scope, Documentation
 2. User Interface (early)